bshabashFD/bshabashFD.github.io_old2/_posts/2019-08-03-how-to-use-text-with-rnn.md

 All:
 No more talking on't; let it
 ```
-Ahhh, that's nice, some works of William Shakspeare.
+Ahhh, that's nice, some works of William Shakespeare.
 I'm not sure if it's all of them (he did write a lot), but we have The Tragedy of Coriolanus, and The Tempest, to name a few, in there.

 Now that we have the data, what can we do with it?